svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_recursion_to_iteration/index.md

 #define CONTINUE_LIST  4
 #define END_LIST       5
 ```
-What these instructions do will be shown in the code walk through below.
+What these instructions do will be shown in the code walk-through below.

 if zooming out enough and squinting appropriately the print function
 works the same way as the `gc_mark_phase`.
 It starts out by pushing